-- To know the name of your designated safeguarding lead and who to contact if they are not available - To respond appropriately to a child - To report to the Designated Safeguarding Lead or directly to Social Care if that is not possible - To record your concerns, using your schools agreed paperwork - Don't do nothing
+- To report to the Designated Safeguarding Lead or directly to Social Care if that is not possible - To record your concerns, using your schools agreed paperwork - Don't do nothing

 Can I go to find someone else to listen?

 No!
 You should never stop a child who is freely recalling significant events.